237Endotoxin detection using a colorimetric, kinetic microplate reader assay and integrated data analysis

 • Lonza Kinetic-QCL Endotoxin Kit

-100 μl of standards and unknowns were measured for absorption at 405 nm in duplicate for a total of 100 min in plate mode (slow kinetics).
-A reading was taken every 2.5 min for a total of 40 points.
+100 μl of standards and unknowns were measured with the detection reagent for absorption at 405 nm in duplicate for a total of 100 min in plate mode (slow kinetics).
+After reagent addition a reading was taken every 2.5 min for a total of 40 points.
 Standards included 0.005, 0.05, 0.5 and 5.0 EU/ml, where EU = endotoxic units, a comparative measure of endotoxin activity.
-Since a baseline correction will be applied, blanks are not required for optimal assay performance.
+Since a baseline correction is applied, blanks are not required for optimal assay performance when using a kinetic endotoxin detection kit.

 Instrument settings